om4james/wp-rest-api-log/readme.txt

 == Changelog ==

+= v1.6.6 May 23, 2018 =
+* Added 'wp-rest-api-log-entry-response-body-class' filter to allow setting the class name for Highlight JS on the response body code tag.
+* Updated clipboard.js versions

 = v1.6.5 July 26, 2017 =
 * Fixed some escaping issues in admin and new-line characters when saving to database (props davidanderson)